-When a user creates a model within their project, they can choose the type of model to develop from a range of system-supplied model templates presented through the Model Wizard.
+When a user creates a model within their project, they can choose the type of model to develop from a range of system-supplied model templates presented through the Start Page 'Create from Pattern' tab (Model Wizard).
 You can also develop custom model templates and add them to this list via your MDG Technology.

-You edit the .MTS file directly, using whatever file browser you work with to locate and open the file.
+You edit the .mts file directly, using whatever file browser you work with to locate and open the file.

-Add custom model wizard templates to MDG Technology
+Add Custom Model Wizard Templates to MDG Technology